content-left-bg.png

 • Kindergarten children's attendance is recorded in OneSchool.
 Prior to the start of the school year, schools should contact OneSchool if timetables do not have the grade level 'OP' function which will enable roll classes to be added.

-• Schools staff responsible for managing attendance should note that the Managing student absences and enforcing enrolment and attendance procedure does not apply to children registered to attend kindergarten as attendance is not compulsory.
+• School staff responsible for managing attendance should note that the Managing student absences and enforcing enrolment and attendance procedure does not apply to children registered to attend kindergarten as attendance is not compulsory.

 Delivery